maldoinc/wireup/docs/pages/services.md

-Services are classes in the application that provide functionality.
+Services are classes known by the container that provide functionality.

 Contrary to static utility classes or methods they usually rely on other services or [parameters](parameters.md) to provide a part of their functionality.